Flack27/Runeterra/1 - Characters/NPC's/Major/Guy du Bas-Tyra.md

 **Phase 1 - Seizing the Opportunity:**
 - Rockrund rebellion provides chance to demonstrate leadership
-- Quathala's instability (undermanned garrison, weak baron) allows him to "stabilize" the region
+- Quathala's instability (undermanned garrison, weak duke) allows him to "stabilize" the region
 - NOT about specific territories - about showing he can lead where Darkwill cannot
 - Demonstrates strength and competence while Grand General is absent in Ionia